mrtndwrd/br-1200convert/README.md

 be moved to a subdirectory for the recording it was for (my recordings always had the same first 6 characters and then 2 differing for each audio track)

+You need to have sox installed, on ubuntu based systems (if you don't already have it) type:

+sudo apt-get install sox

 After it's done, you can run audacity and do file -> import -> audio, select the files in 1 directory, and all your files will be imported in only three clicks!